Red, sore eyes? You might have dry eye syndrome

 - Due to dry, windy weather or even high altitude.

-- Central Heating and Air conditioning will further evaporate tears in the home, office or car
+- Central heating and air conditioning will further evaporate tears in the home, office or car.

 - Following laser eye surgery many people initially are aware of having dry eye.

 - Activities like reading, writing or working at a computer without breaks.
-Try blinking regularly to stimulate the flow of tears around your eyes.

 How can it be treated?